bitcoin-cored/bitcoin-cored/doc/README_windows.txt

 -----
 Unpack the files into a directory and run clashic-qt.exe.

-Bitcoin Clashic ABCD is based on Bitcoin Core, which is the original Bitcoin client and builds the backbone of the network.
+Bitcoin Core SQ is based on Bitcoin Core, which is the original Bitcoin client and builds the backbone of the network.
 It downloads and stores the entire history of Bitcoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a